 - For HIV-positive individuals who take antiretroviral therapy and achieve and maintain viral suppression: 100%

 - For HIV-negative individuals who take PrEP daily: 99%

 The CDC table presents efficacy estimates along with dozens of peer studies.
-In addition to the two prevention methods summarized above, the table presents efficacy data on male condom use and circumcision of adult males.
+The table presents efficacy data on male condom use and circumcision of adult males.
+This is in addition to the two prevention methods summarized.